adjust/web_sdk/README.md

 ## Summary

-This is the guide to the Javascript SDK of adjust™ for web apps.
-You can read more about adjust™ at [adjust.com].
+This is the guide to the Javascript SDK of Adjust™ for web apps.
+You can read more about Adjust™ at [adjust.com].

 ## Table of contents